 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
-SECTION 3 What it one of your drugs is not covered in the way you a like it to be covered: Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered ions where there is a prescription drug you are taking, or one that you and your provider think you should be of on our formulary or is on our formulary with restrictions.
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered ions where there is a prescription drug you are taking, or one that you and your provider think you should be of on our formulary or is on our formulary with restrictions.
 For example: • might not be covered at all.
 Or maybe a generic version of the drug is covered but the brand name version you ke is not covered. □The drug i s covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4. □The drug i s covered, but it is in a cost sharing tier that makes your cost sharing more expensive than you think it should be. things you can do if your drug is not covered in the way that you'd like it to be covered.
-If your drug is not on the 'or if your drug is restricted, go to Section 5.2 to learn what you can do. • g is in a cost sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to tyou can do.
+If your drug is not on the " or if your drug is restricted, go to Section 5.2 to learn what you can do. • g is in a cost sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to t you can do.
 Section 5.2 What can you do if your drug is not on the "Drug List" or if the drug is restricted in some way?
-If your drug is no ot on the "Drug List" or is restricted, here are options: □You may b be able to get a temporary supply of the drug. □You can c hange to another drug. □You can re equest an exception and ask the plan to cover the drug or remove restrictions from the drug.
+If your drug is no ot on the "Drug List" or is restricted, here are options: □You may b pe able to get a temporary supply of the drug. □You can c hange to another drug. □You can re equest an exception and ask the plan to cover the drug or remove restrictions from the drug.
 You may be ab le to get a temporary supply rcumstances, the plan must provide a temporary supply of a drug that you are already taking.
-This temporary utime to talk with your provider about the change in coverage and decide what to do.
+This temporary u time to talk with your provider about the change in coverage and decide what to do.